Pre-Professional Advising

 • Preparation for Law School

-Students are also encouraged to join and actively participate in the Pre-Law Society and the MC Mock Trial Team.
+Students are also encouraged to join and actively participate in the Pre-Law Society and the MU Mock Trial Team.

 Interested in joining?
 Fill out the Google form and someone will contact you - Mock Trial Team Interest Form